 (6) Health, safety and physical education.
-Study of concepts and skills which affect personal, family and community health and safety, nutrition, physical fitness, movement All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions ms are additions concepts and strategies, safety in physical activity settings, and leadership and cooperation in physical activities.
+Study of concepts and skills which affect personal, family and community health and safety, nutrition, physical fitness, movement concepts and strategies, safety in physical activity settings, and leadership and cooperation in physical activities.

 (7) Family and consumer science.
 Understanding the role of consumers as a foundation for managing available resources to provide for personal and family needs and to provide basic knowledge of child health and child care skills.